TomPoulton/rspec-puppet-unit-testing/README.md

 The `before(:each)` bit isn't necessary but it shows how to raise an error if the key isn't present.
 Note that the error message isn't exactly the same as the one that the real `hiera` would thrown!

+## Testing Custom Functions

+The spec for `does_something` [modules/foo/spec/functions/does_something_spec.rb](modules/foo/spec/functions/does_something_spec.rb) has a few examples of getting hold of return values, mocking internal function calls, and mocking `lookupvar()` for getting facts

 ## Setup

 To get this running for another module: